Gulliver's Travels (1939 film): Release

-Like Snow White before it, Gulliver was a success at the box-office, earning $3.27 million in the United States during its original run, even as it was limited to fifty theaters during the 1939 Christmas season.
+Gulliver's Travels opened in New York on December 20, 1939, before going into general release two days later.
+Like Snow White before it, the film was a box office success, earning $3.27 million in the United States during its original run, even as it was limited to fifty theaters during the 1939 Christmas season.
 This box-office success prompted a second feature to be ordered for a Christmas 1941 release, Mr. Bug Goes to Town.
-Following its domestic run, Gulliver's Travels went into foreign release starting in February 1940.
+Following its domestic run, Gulliver went into foreign release in February 1940, despite the interruption in some European markets by the onset of World War II.

-In spite of the profits earned domestically and internationally, Paramount held Fleischer Studios to a $350,000 penalty for going over budget.
-This was the beginning of the financial difficulties Fleischer Studios encountered as it entered the 1940s.
+Despite its domestic and international profits, Paramount held Fleischer Studios to a $350,000 penalty for going over budget, beginning the financial difficulties the animation studio encountered as it entered the 1940s.

+Television broadcasts

-When the Fleischer film library was sold to television in 1955, Gulliver's Travels was included and became a local television station holiday film shown during the Thanksgiving and Christmas holidays.
+When the Fleischer film library was sold to television in 1955, Gulliver's Travels was included and became a local television station holiday film shown during the Thanksgiving and Christmas season.
 It was also re-released theatrically in Technicolor prints for Saturday matinee children's programs well into the mid-1960s.

-In October 2012, the Turner Classic Movies channel debuted the film, transferred from an original 35mm Technicolor release print owned by the Museum of Modern Art Department of Film, for the first time on television in a special hosted by Robert Osborne and Jerry Beck dedicated to rare animated films, including Mr. Bug Goes to Town, Lotte Reiniger's The Adventures of Prince Achmed, the UPA cartoons and the silent cartoons of 1907 to 1932 of the New York Studios.
+The film premiered on the Turner Classic Movies channel on October 21, 2012, transferred from an original 35mm Technicolor release print owned by the Museum of Modern Art Department of Film, in a television special hosted by Robert Osborne and Jerry Beck dedicated to rare animated films.
+Other films screened alongs with Gulliver included Mr. Bug Goes to Town, Lotte Reiniger's The Adventures of Prince Achmed, UPA cartoons, and the silent cartoons of 1907 to 1932 of the New York Studios.

 Home media

-Due to the film's public domain status, it has been released by many distributors in various home video formats.

-E1 Entertainment released the film on Blu-ray Disc on March 10, 2009, but received strong criticism for presenting the movie in a stretched and cropped 1.75:1 format, as well as applying heavy noise reduction.
+Gulliver's Travels is currently in the public domain, as its copyright failed to be renewed in 1967.
+The film has since been released by various distributors on multiple home video formats.
+E1 Entertainment released the film on Blu-ray Disc on March 10, 2009, but received criticism for presenting the film in a stretched and cropped 1.75:1 format, as well as applying heavy noise reduction.

-In March 2014, Thunderbean Animation released a superior restored version of the film with several Fleischer Studios shorts in a Blu-ray/DVD combo pack titled Fleischer Classics Featuring Gulliver's Travels.
+In March 2014, Thunderbean Animation released a superior restored version of the film along with several Fleischer shorts in a Blu-ray/DVD combo pack titled Fleischer Classics Featuring Gulliver's Travels.

+Reception

+Upon release, the film received positive reviews from critics.
+Rotten Tomatoes review aggregator holds approval rating 69%, based on 13 reviews.